 Enter Chase Freedom.

 I’ve decided that the Chase Freedom credit card is the rewards card for me, now.
-The $100 cash bonus sweetened the deal.
+The $100 cash bonus for signing up sweetened the deal.
 Since I started using it a couple years ago, I’ve redeemed over $1,000 in cash back rewards.

 Learn more about the Chase Freedom card and other Chase credit cards here on ArriveFinancial, another site I run specifically about credit cards.